- Arts and Design»

 Motifs indicated sporting events such as races, wrestling, ball games, agriculture and harvesting, basket weaving, cooking and baking.
 These actions were all indicated in ways to show the right methods of how to achieve tasks and how thing should be properly done.

-- Hydria: a Greek water jar, formed with three handles, and used for pouring or carrying liquid.
+- Hydria - This is a Greek water jar.
+It is formed with three handles and used for pouring out or carrying liquid.

-- Kylix: a flat shaped drinking cup set on a slim centre pedestal, and the stem less Kylix with a flat base
+- Kylix - This piece is a flat-shaped drinking cup set on a slim centre pedestal.
+There was also the stemless Kylix that was moulded with a flat base.

-- Krater: with spiral scroll like forms as is found in their Iconic capitals.
-It was used for mixing.
+- Krater - Styled with spiral scroll-like forms, the type that is found in their Iconic capitals.
+This pottery was used for mixing.

 Greek pottery was technically perfect in their designs and modelling, and with archaeological finds and art history records, there is much evidence to show that their artworks must have required extraordinary concentration, good eyesight, with a deft and sensitive hand to produce the perfection of their delineation.

-From architecture to literature, sculpturing and Greek pottery, this influence has rarely been equaled or surpassed, and their art works have stood as models of excellence for hundreds of years, and even up to this present day.
+Ancient Greek pottery artworks have stood as models of excellence for hundreds of years, and still do, even up to the present day.

 © 2011 artsofthetimes